-Another advantage is that the ATO does not consider this as earning interest income and so benefit is achieved without additional tax expense.
+Another advantage is that the ATO does not consider this as an earning interest income and so the benefit is achieved without additional tax expense.

-Further, an offset account can reduce the term of the loan and allows funds to be kept ‘at call’ and used for any purpose.
+Further, an offset account can reduce the term of the loan and allow funds to be kept ‘at call’ and used for any purpose.

 100 percent offset - Every dollar in the transaction account is offset against the loan balance, working to reduce interest charges.